 With the cold weather fast approaching, outdoor growers are moving indoors to continue harvesting throughout the winter.
 Shopping around for which lights to use indoors can get overwhelming with so many different types.

 Photosynthesis is directly associated with the color, duration, and intensity of the light that the plant receives.
 So, by changing the lights you are affecting how much food your plant makes to feed itself.
 Colors of light like cool blue or warm orange increase the plant's ability to produce food.
-During the summer months cool light is the most perceptible and keeps plant growth dense and shapely.
-During the fall harvest months the light is warm colored and generates flowers.
+During the summer months, cool light is the most perceptible and keeps plant growth dense and shapely.
+During the fall harvest months, the light is warm-colored and generates flowers.
 So basically, cool colors promote growth and warm colors induce flowering.

 When you're deciding on what lights to buy for your grow room take into consideration how much light you will need, the size of your grow room, realistically the electrical capabilities of the room, the color of the lights you want, and pricing.
-Lights are a big investment that only will cost more money as they use up a lot of power.
+Lights are a big investment that will only cost more money as they use up a lot of power.

 Take these last few tips to make your indoor growing successful.
-Always take notice of how close your plant is to the light source as you risk light burn if it's too close.
+Always take notice of how close your plant is to the light source as you risk light burn if it is too close.
 Try to give all of your plants a consistent and equal amount of light amongst them.
 Don't crowd your plants or else some might get deprived of light as taller plants tower over the small ones.

-When this happens you can always put bins under your pots to get them closer to the light source.
+When this happens, you can always put bins under your pots to get them closer to the light source.

 Growing indoors is a great way to have bud for smoking all year round.
 It may be a bit difficult and confusing at first to set up, but from then on you can count your blessing....one bud at a time.